KurtBoehm/thesauros/ReadMe.md

   - Querying the (demangled) name of a type.
   - A type sequence type, with tools to work with them.
   - Type traits for the union/intersection of integer types.
+  - Type traits to allow template types that can be `void` to be stored (by replacing them with an empty type).

 While most components of Thesauros are written in standard C++20, some rely on Linux-specific functionality (especially in `execution` and `memory`) or GCC extensions (e.g. `THES_ALWAYS_INLINE`).
 While some of these could be generalized to other platforms and compilers, this has not been a priority for the author, who only strives for compatibility with recent versions of GCC and Clang on Linux.